rsdoiel/antenna/archives/2025/science_and_technology_2025.31.md

 date: 2025-08-04, updated: 2025-08-04, from: The Register (UK I.T.
 News)

 <h4>If it’s not on-prem, it’s on the menu</h4> <p><strong>Opinion</strong>  The details of cloud data regionalization are rarely the stuff of great drama.
-When they’ve reached the level of an exe admitting to the Senate that a foreign power can help itself to that nations data, no matter where it lives, things get interesting.…</p>
+When they’ve reached the level of an exec admitting to the Senate that a foreign power can help itself to that nation&#39;s data, no matter where it lives, things get interesting.…</p>

 <br>